cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

   - `map`: REQUIRED.
 Displays map visualisation if enabled
   - `dashboard`: REQUIRED.
 Displays dashboard if enabled
   - `help`: REQUIRED.
 Displays help page if enabled
+- `resources`: optional key value pairs if you require additional resources
+  - `dashboard`: dashboard url that will be embedded as an IFrame on the dashboard page
 - `scenario`: optional key value pairs if you require scenario handling
   - `url`: endpoint to retrieve the scenarios and settings
-  - `data`: target dataset that should be acccessible to the user
+  - `data`: target dataset that should be accessible to the user

 Below is an example of the contents for a valid `ui-settings.json` file with additional comments explaining each entry.
 The format of the file should be consistent whether implementing mapbox or cesium maps.